 Hiking & Trekking

-Mountains of Parnitha and Imittos are in no more than 1 hour distance from the very center of Athens.
+Mountains of Parnitha and Imittos are in no more than 1 hour distance from the city centre.
 They are approachable with public transportation.
 Especially in Parnitha there are tons of routes, ending to organized shelters with food, sweets and wine.
 Read about some of them here, here, and here.

-Either inside Athens (towards east side of Athens like Saronida, Kavouri, Sounio, or at 45 minutes driving (approx 1.15 with public transportation).
+Either inside the city (towards the east side of Athens like Saronida, Kavouri, Sounio, or at 45 minutes driving (approx 1.15 with public transportation).
 At Artemida village you will find great beaches, surf and kitesurf bars and all the facilities to rent equipment or get taught by professional windsurfers.
-If you want to rent a car and move outside Athens (no more than 1.30-2 hours) you get even more options, in areas like Xylokastro, Chalkida and more.
+If you want to rent a car you get even more options, in areas like Xylokastro, Chalkida and more.
+Try something different when you wonder what to do.

 Stand Up Paddling

-As above you will find perfect conditions and installations at the beaches of Athens coast (known as Athens Riviera), so to rent your equipment and enjoy seeing Athens from sea.
+As above you will find perfect conditions and installations at the beaches (known as Athens Riviera), so to rent your equipment and enjoy seeing the sea.

-You can rent a small or big yacht, leaving from Athens to any Aegean destination.
-You can do that for a small amount of days too, since many small islands with remote beaches are very close to Athens.
+You can rent a small or big yacht, sailing to any Aegean destination.
+You can do that for a small amount of days too, since many small islands with remote beaches are very close to the city.
 These guys here do a pretty good job.

 City running?
-Many races are organized inside Athens, outside Athens, in villages close and far from Athens, in villages that belong to Attica region (like Athens does).
+Many races are organized in and out of the city, in villages close and far, that belong to Attica region.
 Are you a trail runner?
-Then the mountains around Athens (Parnitha, Imittos) will provide you with a good range of levels of difficulty to test your limits.
+Then the mountains of Parnitha and Imittos will provide you with a good range of levels of difficulty to test your limits.
 Just bring your shoes or buy a pair while you are here.

 Yoga & Meditation

 Don’t just use Athens for a 2 day stopover.
-You can stay in Athens or Piraeus and explore a big variety of islands in just 1 day.
-There are many 1 or 2 day cruises leaving from Piraeus port or from ports close to Athens.
-You can rent a car or a bike or a hog bike and explore these small islands without necessarily having to move out from Athens.
+There more things when you wonder what to do.
+You can stay in Piraeus and explore a nice range of islands in just 1 day.
+Read this post for day trips.
+There are many 1 or 2 day cruises leaving from Piraeus port.
+You can rent a car or a bike or a hog bike and explore these small islands without necessarily having to move out from the city.

-There are guides and small groups who organize tours inside Athens, to satisfy any possible variety.
-For example there are tours related to historical monuments & sightseeing, food, fashion, shopping, drinking, and many more.
+There are guides and small groups who organize walking food tours, to satisfy any possible variety.
+For example there is a walking tour related to historical monuments & sightseeing, another walking tour related to food, fashion, shopping, drinking, and many more.

-Possibly one of the top reasons Athens Greece is known for.
-You may not know that Athens has more than 100 ancient sites!!!
+Possibly one of the top reasons Athens is known for.
+There are more than 100 ancient sites!!!

 New Acropolis Museum